Rules to Better Powerpoint Presentations - 30 Rules

-A PowerPoint presentation is a verbal essay and it follows a structure.
-Shown at the start of the presentation, the Agenda slide sets expectation.
+A presentation is a verbal essay and it follows a structure.
+Shown at the start of the presentation, the 'Agenda' slide sets the expectation.

 You should have a good cover slide for each section of your presentation.
 They are called "section break" slides and are meant to visually divide the content structure.
 These slides should be consistent so they do not confuse the audience.

 By placing a little visual cue on your slide, you can remind yourself to show a demo to the audience.
-Avoid displaying the word 'demo', because when out of time, presenters skip them and leave the audience felling ripped off.
+Avoid displaying the word 'demo', because when out of time, presenters say "Sorry, let's skip that demo since I am short of time" and leave the audience frustrated.

 The icon allows you to skip it when running short on time, without upsetting the audience.

-In a similar fashion to the Do you remind yourself to do a demo? rule, you can also add a visual cue for any audience participation you would like, such as questions or voting.
+In a similar fashion to the Do you indicate 'demo' slides? rule, you can also add a visual cue (icon or simply text) for any audience participation you would like, such as questions or voting.

 Never stretch small, low-resolution photos to make it fill up the space.
 This degrades the resolution and the image will appear very coarse and granular on the projection screen.